PThorpe92/MSPCompSci/cpu.md

 - 3. Execute: The control unit coordinates the necessary actions to execute the instruction.
 It may involve accessing data from memory or registers, performing arithmetic or logical operations in the ALU, and storing the results back in registers or memory.

 This fetch-decode-execute cycle repeats continuously, allowing the CPU to process instructions and perform computations.
 The CPU interacts with other components of the computer system, such as memory and input/output devices, to carry out tasks and perform the desired operations.

+CPUs communicate with other devices on the motherboard through various interfaces and protocols.
+Here's an overview of how CPU communication with other devices takes place:

+    Memory Interface: The CPU communicates with the memory subsystem, including RAM (Random Access Memory), through the memory interface.
+It uses memory addresses to read from and write to specific locations in memory.
+The memory controller manages the data transfer between the CPU and memory modules.

+    Peripheral Component Interconnect (PCI) and PCIe: The CPU communicates with expansion cards, such as graphics cards, sound cards, and network interface cards, via the PCI (Peripheral Component Interconnect) or PCIe (Peripheral Component Interconnect Express) bus.
+These buses provide high-speed data transfer between the CPU and peripheral devices.

+    Storage Interfaces: CPUs communicate with storage devices, such as hard drives and solid-state drives (SSDs), using storage interfaces like SATA (Serial ATA) or NVMe (Non-Volatile Memory Express).
+These interfaces allow the CPU to read from and write to the storage devices.

+    USB (Universal Serial Bus): The CPU communicates with various external devices, including keyboards, mice, printers, and USB storage devices, through USB ports.
+The USB protocol enables data transfer and communication between the CPU and these devices.

+    Network Interfaces: CPUs communicate with network devices, such as Ethernet controllers, through network interfaces.
+The CPU interacts with these interfaces to send and receive data over a network connection.

+    System Management Bus (SMBus) and Inter-Integrated Circuit (I2C): These are low-speed communication buses used for interfacing with devices like sensors, temperature monitors, and system management components.
+CPUs can communicate with such devices through the SMBus or I2C interfaces.

+    BIOS and Firmware: The CPU communicates with the system firmware, such as the Basic Input/Output System (BIOS) or Unified Extensible Firmware Interface (UEFI).
+The firmware provides an interface for configuring system settings, initializing hardware components, and booting the operating system.